finnianr/Eiffel-Loop/doc/Contents.md

 **Log output filtering**

 The logging framework offers a simple way to filter the output by class and routine.
-The root class of your application should inherit class [$source EL_LOGGED_APPLICATION] and implement the routine `Log_filter` as a once function returning an array of tuples.
+The root class of your application should inherit class [$source EL_LOGGED_SUB_APPLICATION] and implement the routine `Log_filter` as a once function returning an array of tuples.
 The `Log_filter` for class [$source TEST_VTD_XML_APP] is implemented as follows:

 ````